AjNavneet/CycleGAN_PyTorch_AnimalTranslation/readme.md

-# CycleGAN Implementation for Wildlife Image-To-Image Translation
+# CycleGAN for Image To Image Translation - Wildlife

 ## Overview